-The Common Core is going to require teachers to do some things differently – we all know that.
+The Common Core State Standards require teachers to do some things differently – we all know that.
 The big questions are which things, and how?
 How can we use the Common Core to shift the hard work of learning onto the students?